Originally posted on LinkedIn

 The software industry, for the first time, benefits from having a common ground of elements to use and a common language to express practices.
 This allows us to build ecosystems of proven practices which organizations and their teams can compose into practical methods.
 In return, they can give back new or improved practices back to the broader community.
 This also makes it easier to compare, mix, and improve practices from various sources and make them available to others.

 The Essence approach will accelerate the learning and sharing cycles across organizations and liberate the knowledge from around the world.
 Thought leaders are adopting Essence to give their methods a common ground, for instance for Scrum, Scrum at Scale, Disciplined Agile.
 Universities are increasingly using Essence to form the basis for their teaching.
 The software industry, both major software houses such as Infosys, Cognizant, Accenture, and large product vendors are finding ways to significantly increase the quality of their multitude of methods.
-New tools are emerging, for instance Practice WorkBench, and Essence in Practice from Ivar Jacobson International, that allow organizations to work with methods comprised of such best practices.
+New tools are emerging, for instance Practice WorkBench™ (formerly Essence in Practice WorkBench™), and Essence WorkBench™ (formerly Essence in Practice TeamSpace™) from Ivar Jacobson International, that allow organizations to work with methods comprised of such best practices.
 Students of the future will hit the ground running in their new jobs, holistically understanding what is important, and speaking and thinking with the same common language.

 Good Product